all-ride/ride-web-i18n/README.md

-# Pallo: I18n Web Integration
+# Ride: I18n Web Integration

-I18n library integration with the web interface of your Pallo application.
+I18n library integration with the web interface of your Ride application.